erictung1999/cf-logs-downloader/README.md

 ## Precedence of configuration options
 Usually command line arguments will take the highest priority among the others.
 However, depends on the settings, some of them might have different order of precedence:
-1. For Cloudflare Zone ID and Cloudflare Access Token: command line arguments - environment variable - configuration file
+1. **For Cloudflare Zone ID and Cloudflare Access Token:** command line arguments - environment variable - configuration file
-2. For sample rate, logpull interval, log path and log file name prefix: command line arguments - configuration file - default value
+2. **For sample rate, logpull interval, log path, log file name prefix and niceness:** command line arguments - configuration file - default value
-3. For no organize, no gzip, bot management and debug option - the option will be turned on when the user specifies it either as command line arguments or inside the configuration file.
+3. **For no organize, no gzip, bot management and debug option**: the option will be turned on when the user specifies it either as command line arguments or inside the configuration file.

 ## Example usage